-34.13.13 Minor in Material Culture and Design Studies
+Minor in Material Culture and Design Studies

-Students in the Clothing, Textiles and Material Culture major (see §34.13.4) may complete a minor in Material Culture and Design Studies which focuses on clothing and other forms of design, and studies their creation, production, and consumption, as well as their historic, cultural and personal interpretations.
-See §34.1(3) and Note.
+This minor focuses on clothing and other forms of design, and studies their creation, production, and consumption, as well as their historic, cultural and personal interpretations.

-- a. ★6 from ANTHR, ART, ART H, DES, DRAMA, HIST, SOC, T DES - b. ★9 from HECOL 354, 454, 460, 462, 464, 465, 469, 473
+- (1) ★6 from ANTHR, ART, ART H, DES, DRAMA, HIST, SOC, T DES - (2) ★9 from HECOL 354, 454, 460, 462, 464, 465, 469, 473

-34.13.14 Minor in Textile Science
+Minor in Textile Science

-Students in the Clothing, Textiles and Material Culture major (see §34.13.4) may complete a minor in Textile Science which focuses on the very near environment: the fibres, yarns, and fabrics that affect the performance of clothing and textiles used in everyday life.
-See §34.1(3) and Note.
+This minor focuses on the very near environment: the fibres, yarns, and fabrics that affect the performance of clothing and textiles used in everyday

-- a.
-HECOL 470, 473, 476
+- (1) HECOL 470, 473, 476

-- b. ★3 from CHEM, MATH, PHYS
+- (2) ★3 from CHEM, MATH, PHYS

-- ★3 from CHEM 261 263 С
+- (3) ★3 from CHEM 261, 263

-BSc in Human Ecology/BEd 34.14 (Secondary) Combined Degrees
+34.14 BSc in Human Ecology/BEd (Secondary) Combined Degrees

-(1) General Information (See also §§15.6.6, 15.6.6 and 75.11)
+(1) General Information (See also §§16.6.6 and 75.11)

-The Bachelor of Science in Human Ecology/Bachelor of Education (Secondary) Combined Degrees program provides a five-year integrated program of 150 that prepares graduates for teaching CTS strands such as Foods and Fashion Studies.
+The Bachelor of Science in Human Ecology/Bachelor of Education (Secondary) Combined Degrees program provides a five-year integrated program of ★150 that prepares graduates for teaching CTS strands such as Foods and Fashion Studies.
 Coursework within the two Faculties is taken concurrently.
 Students initially apply for admission to the Faculty of Agricultural, Life and Environmental Sciences and are considered to be registered in that Faculty for the first three years of the program.
 All qualified Year 3 BSc in Human Ecology/Bachelor of Education students will be promoted to Year 4 in the Faculty of Education provided a minimum GPA of 2.0 has been achieved and a minimum of ★90 applicable to the BSc in Human Ecology/BEd (Secondary) Degrees program has been successfully completed.
-See §15.6.6 for detailed admission requirements and procedures for entry to Year 4 of this Combined Degrees Program.
+See §16.6.6 for detailed admission requirements and procedures for entry to Year 4 of this Combined Degrees Program.

-(1) Students in Year 3 who have completed less than ★90 toward the BSc in Human Ecology/BEd program, but who have a GPA of at least 2.0, may remain in Year 3 of that program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year.

-- (2) A student who has been assigned a grade of "W" or "NC" in an Education Field Experience course is entitled to a second registration in this course.
+- (1) Students in Year 3 who have completed less than ★90 toward the BSc in Human Ecology/BEd program, but who have a GPA of at least 2.0, may remain in Year 3 of that program in the Faculty of Agricultural, Life and Environmental Sciences for one additional year. - (2) A student who has been assigned a grade of "W" or "NC" in an Education Field Experience course is entitled to a second registration in this course.
 See also §22.1.3 Reregistration in Courses.
-Notwithstanding \$22.1.3, students who receive a "W" or "NC" in the second attempt of a Field Experience course, will be required to withdraw from the combined degrees program, but may transfer back to the BSc in Human Ecology program. - (3) The final year of the program will normally be taken in attendance at the University of Alberta.
+Notwithstanding §22.1.3, students who receive a "W" or "NC" in the second attempt of a Field Experience course, will be required to withdraw from the combined degrees program, but may transfer back to the BSc in Human Ecology program. - (3) The final year of the program will normally be taken in attendance at the University of Alberta.
 Exemptions from this regulation can be made only with approval of the Faculty of Agricultural, Life and Environmental Sciences and the Faculty of Education.